Understanding

 (1) The video surveillance system shall be equipped with a failure notification system that provides notification to the licensee of any interruption or failure of the video surveillance system or video surveillance-system storage device.

-How to Comply with the California Storage Regulations:
+How to Comply with the California State Regulations:

-You've got some large challenges with the recording requirements, as you have to keep the footage for 90 days and can't reduce your framerate below 15 FPS.
-We cover storage requirements pretty in-depth on the main Cannabis regulations page.
+You've got some large challenges with the recording requirements, as you have to keep the footage for 90 days and can't reduce your framerate below 15 FPS or record on motion / AI detected events.
+You must record 24/7 and must not lower you frames per second lower than 15.
+We cover storage requirements pretty in-depth on the main Cannabis regulations page, but if you need help with that feel free to use our footage storage retention calculator or contact one of our staff members.

-Make sure you have a lock on the door to the room or server rack that houses the NVR.
+Make sure you have a lock on the door to the room or server rack that houses the NVR to meet the "Physical Media Storage" Physical Security Requirement.

 *We're not lawyers and laws do change.
 We try our best to keep this page updated with changes to the law, but you should always do your own research or hire your own lawyer to guarantee compliance with the law.